tuskat/teddys-crew/README.md

 ## Controls

 - Click somewhere to dash.
 Dash is an attack
-- Click on character to use defensive skill (will vary later)
+- Click on character to use zoning skill (To Do)
-- Right click to use long range attack (will vary later)
+- Right click to use long range skill

 ## Genre

-It's a roguelite.
-As such, you get currency while fighting.
-Once you die you can use that currency to improve your Teddy's Crews.
-Dying mean you'll be randomly attributed a different Teddy's Crews and as such, skills and passives will be completely different (at a later date)
+Alpha :
+Action Survival :
+- you have to live and level up as long as possible.
+- Die 5 times and it's game over.
+- Every minute enemies level up.
+- An enemy can level up by killing you.
+- Enemies wind up time and projectiles speed are affected by level.

 ## To do

 - Separate controls from player logic to allow coop (coop does not have to exist yet)
-- click on character skill
+- character zoning skill : hurt a lot, big cooldown.
-- right click skill
-- enemies wind up before attacking
+- replace bullet shoot by character skill. short cooldown.
+- passives skills by picking up item (see Hades section)
 - room manager
+- Basic Boss entity

 ### Room Manager

-The room manager will decide many things.
-As a random dungeon, it'd probably be much more interesting if not all of the rooms happen to be "Kill X".

 Room manager should be able to first :
-- have wave rules
 - be capable to switch layout on waves end
-- contain some interesting stuff for the user (extra currency and life pickups (more tbd))
+- contain some interesting stuff for the user (extra boons and life pickups (more tbd))

-Later room manager will be able to :
-- have varied waves/rooms objectives (survival, extermination, sabotage, defense, etc)
-- have non-fighting rooms (shop, npc rooms, shrines, etc...)
-- have player choices in where they go
+## UI

+- add skill boxes.
+- add skill cooldown.
+- add combo.

 ### Enemies